Are you an adviser? Go to Unbiased Pro

 Both of these questions may arise from time to time when you are a company director.

-To answer them, you’ll need to understand what is mean by a director’s loan, how your director’s loan account works, and the responsibilities and risks involved when borrowing or lending money in this way.
+To decide what to do, you’ll need to understand what a director’s loan is, how a director’s loan account works, and the responsibilities and risks involved when borrowing or lending money this way.

 Get accounting advice